marcusz/steady/README.md

 - Based on Clojure's magical persistent vector class and Phil Bagwells work.
 Does not yet use Clojure's tail-optimization.

-- Strong exception-safety guarantee, just like C++ standad library and boost.
+- Strong exception-safety guarantee, just like C++ standard library and boost.

+- Robust and heavily unit-tested implementation.

 # Comparison to C++ std::vector<>